-At D & F Plumbing, we know that when your sink is slow to drain, your temper is quick to rise.
+At D&F Plumbing, Heating and Cooling, we know that when your sink is slow to drain, your temper is quick to rise.
 It’s easy to take something you use so often in your daily life for granted until your sink, and, in turn, your bandwidth, overflow.
 Also, it’s not helpful to learn that there are many more potential causes than you might imagine for a clogged sink.
 The problems just keep building up!

 You’re probably wondering, how can the plumbers at D & F unclog my sink?
 Before we do that, we’d like to help you figure out why your sink is clogged in the first place.
 Read on and we’ll clear things up!

 There are several reasons why your sink might be slow to drain, some of which you might have to own up to, others far out of your control!
 Let’s find out where you can place your blame:

 - Minor clogs: This is the most common reason for a slow-draining sink.
 Dirt, soap scum, food, and hair can all contribute to clogged pipes.
 There are plenty of at-home solutions to minor clogs, but there’s no way to tell if this is your problem without the eye of a plumber.